mamisaki/FastSeg/README.md

 run_fastSeg.sh INPUT_FILE [OUTPUT_PREFIX] [BATCH_SIZE]

 ## If your GPU is not compatible with the old CUDA toolkit (10.0)
-You many need to upgrade conda packages of cuda-toolkit an pytorch.
+You many need to upgrade conda packages of cuda-toolkit for pytorch.
 ```
 conda remove --name fastsurfer_gpu --all
 cd ~/FastSeg